anawbas/Fun-Coding-for-Games/Snake Game/Android Version/README.md

 ## Code explanation

-I have used canvas to draw the snake and field using drawrect and other method calls.
+- I have used canvas to draw the snake and field using drawrect and other method calls.
-Also I have created one thread to run the snake code to have user freedom of doing other things in main thread.
+- I have created one thread to run the snake code to have user freedom of doing other things in main thread.
-Also for storing high score of user I have used SharedPreferences to store it in `GAME_DATA` file. check the code at folder [`SnakeGame`](https://github.com/kalpeshdusane/Fun-Coding-for-Games/tree/master/Snake%20Game/Android%20Version/SnakeGame).
+- For storing high score of user I have used SharedPreferences to store it in `GAME_DATA` file.
+- Check the code at folder [`SnakeGame`](https://github.com/kalpeshdusane/Fun-Coding-for-Games/tree/master/Snake%20Game/Android%20Version/SnakeGame).

 ## Running Game